Men Are Reaching Burnout – Is Self-Care The Solution?

 A recent meet-up saw Professor Green discuss his love of candles and speak about his self-care rituals.
 “For men in the public eye to talk about such things would have been unthinkable 10, maybe even five, years ago,” Robinson says.

 When a male grooming brand like Gillette rebrands its slogan from “the best a man can get” to “the best men can be”, it could read as a sign of change.
-The strong reactions to campaign focused on issues of toxic masculinity, but they also showed that male wellness and self-care is highly contested ground.
+While the strong reactions to this campaign focused around issues of toxic masculinity, they also showed that male wellness and self-care is still highly contested ground.

 Social and cultural education can be a major barrier, says Robinson – some men don’t want to appear “too girly” or be seen to “take care of themselves”.
 That said, he believes we are witnessing a shift in the way society previously boxed off certain activities as being exclusively male or female.
 “It’s traditionally been way more acceptable for women to pursue, say, yoga and meditation,” he says, whereas the ways that men are socialised to stay fit and healthy tend to revolve around more solitary activities like running, weight-lifting or the gym.